LogtalkDotOrg/logtalk3/examples/threads/integration/NOTES.md

 integral domain, effectively in regions with large function variations a larger sampling of point are used.

-The objects (quad) implement the integrate protocol :

-Integrate Protocol : argnames is ['Function', 'A', 'B', 'NP','Error', 'Integral']]).
+There are two parametric objects, `quadrec/1` and `quadsplit/1`, both implementing the same integration predicate:

+	integrate(Function, Left, Right, NP, Epsilon, Integral)

-Find the integral of a function of one variable in the interval [A, B] given a maximum approximation error.
-NP-represents the method to be used (0,1,2,3)
+Find the integral of a function of one variable in the interval `[Left, Right]` given a maximum approximation error. `NP` represents the method to be used, one of (0,1,2,3).

 For NP = 0 an adaptive trapezoidal rule is used.
 FOR NP=1,2,3,4 an adaptive gaussian quadrature of 1, 2, 3, or points is used.

-There are 2 versions quadrec and quadsplit.

-For quadrec, the method used for the multithreading is simply to divide the initial area amongst the number of threads available (a power of 2) and then in each interval the recursive method is applied.
-The threaded/1 predicate is used.
+For `quadrec/1`, the method used for the multithreading is simply to divide the initial area amongst the number of threads available (a power of 2) and then in each interval the recursive method is applied.
+The `threaded/1` predicate is used.

-For quadsplit, the method used is again division (split) of the original area amongst the number of threads specified.
-This method has no restriction on the number of threads and uses a spwan/collect idea for proving thread goals and the predicates threaded_once/1 and threaded_exit/1.
+For `quadsplit/1`, the method used is again division (split) of the original area amongst the number of threads specified.
+This method has no restriction on the number of threads and uses a span/collect idea for proving thread goals and the predicates `threaded_once/1` and `threaded_exit/1`.